ProfessionalsWilliam A. Clareman

 EXPERIENCE

-Billy’s recent bankruptcy and restructuring representations include:
+Billy’s recent representations include:

 - Diamond Sports Group, the nation’s largest owner of regional sports networks, in its successful chapter 11 cases filed in the Bankruptcy Court for the Southern District of Texas.
 Billy co-led a team of Paul, Weiss litigators in an investigation on behalf of Diamond’s board that culminated in a complaint against various parties for over $1 billion arising from pre-petition transactions, which settled on highly favorable terms, including approximately $500 million in cash to the estate.
-The litigation settlement paved the way for the Company’s emergence from chapter 11
+The litigation settlement paved the way for the Company’s reorganization and emergence from chapter 11

 - Carlyle Asset Management and Spring Creek Capital and its affiliated holders of 1.25L notes issued by Wesco Aircraft Holdings (d/b/a Incora), in connection with Incora’s restructuring in the Bankruptcy Court for the Southern District of Texas.
-Billy served as lead trial counsel for the defense of Carlyle and Spring Creek leading to dismissal of all claims against following a six-month trial in the Bankruptcy Court
+Billy served as lead trial counsel for the defense of Carlyle and Spring Creek, leading to dismissal of all claims against both parties following a six-month bench trial

 - An ad hoc group of first lien noteholders of AMC Entertainment Holdings, the largest movie theater chain in the U.S. and worldwide, in connection with litigation in New York State Court related to the company’s refinancing transaction announced in July 2024